sts10/sts10.github.io/_posts/2021-09-06-exploring-age-1-point-0.markdown

 comments: true
 ---

-A while back I learned and [wrote](https://sts10.github.io/2020/09/08/exploring-age-and-rage.html) about [age](https://github.com/FiloSottile/age), a "simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability."
+About one year ago I learned and [wrote](https://sts10.github.io/2020/09/08/exploring-age-and-rage.html) about [age](https://github.com/FiloSottile/age), a "simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability."

 As someone who's struggled to learn and use PGP, I was intrigued!